 Over the past years, many Black women have traveled with me around the world.
-Our travelers are single, married, traveling alone or with friends or family.
-They come from all walks of life such as, doctors, lawyers, teachers, secretaries, and many others.
+Our travelers are single or married, solo travelers or friend and family pairs.
+They come from all walks of life—doctors, lawyers, teachers, secretaries, and many others.

 After receiving a hate email from a Black man, I thought it was time to talk about WHY BlackGirlTravel.com was created.

 I have seen one too many comments from negative people that have not taken the time to understand the passion behind what I do.
-It seems that men want to transfer onto us what THEY would do on vacations.
-Trust me, that at the pace of our tours hardly leaves time to sleep, let along get busy with the opposite sex.
+It seems that men want to transfer onto us what they would do on vacations.
+At the pace of our tours, there's hardly time to sleep, let along get busy with the opposite sex.

-When looking at the history and current racial issues of the United States, I understand how our Black female critics find it difficult to comprehend an openness of dating non-black.
+When looking at the history and current racial issues of the United States, I understand how our Black female critics find it difficult to comprehend an openness towards dating non-blacks.
 While I understand their disapproval, I also understand crippling loneliness.

-I am not saying Italy or any other county is the promised land or interracial dating is the one size fits all answer, but it is an option.
+I am not saying Italy nor any other county is the promised land or that interracial dating is the one size fits all answer.
+But it is an option.

-Not every one that travels with us is traveling for this reason, nor is this ONLY reason for the tours.
+Not everyone that travels with us is traveling for this reason, nor is this the only reason for the tours.

 International travel can change lives and how one looks at the world.
 Transformations can happen as we learn to become global citizens!